Betterment vs. Vanguard

 Tax Loss Harvesting

 What is tax loss harvesting, you ask?
 In short, it is a strategy based on selling mutual funds, stocks, ETFs, and other securities which are worth less than what an investor paid for them.
-This practice uses the loss to offset gains.
+This practice uses the loss to offset capital gains.

 If you have a taxable account with Betterment, you may get additional after-tax returns with tax loss harvesting.